ccarabine/payrollapp/README.md

 - The system should give feedback to let the user know where the program is at every stage and be able to submit the payroll via Google Sheets, ready for the ‘accountant’ to make payments.

-- The target audience for this terminal based application are employers who want to process their employees payroll and submit for deployment via Google Sheet.
+- The target audience for this terminal-based application are employers who want to process their employee's payroll and submit for deployment via Google Sheet.

 ---